Skip to main content

 The plugin works with Adobe Lightroom Classic.
 Lightroom CC (cloud-based) is not supported.

-API token for Agency
+API token for Studio & Agency

 Install the plugin